-The main goals of our practice are simple: get to the source of the conditions causing our patients foot and ankle troubles, then address them with the treatments and techniques that best meet our patients’ unique needs.
+The main goals of our practice are simple: get to the source of the conditions causing our patients foot and ankle troubles, then address them with the foot and ankle treatments and techniques that best meet our patients' unique needs.

 We see many types of patients with many types of conditions, so our arsenal of foot and ankle treatments is similarly broad.
-Below are just some of the ways and areas in which we serve the foot and ankle needs of the Greater Seattle region.
+Below are just some of the ways and areas in which Rainier Foot & Ankle Associates serves the foot and ankle needs of the Greater Seattle region.

 Active feet tend to be healthier feet, but they also tend to have a higher risk of sports injuries.